GML22/PostCodesMaps/docs/Sphinx/source/index.rst

 - https://dane.gov.pl/pl/dataset/726,panstwowy-rejestr-granic-i-powierzchni-jednostek-podziaow-terytorialnych-kraju/resource/29515

-The resulting database was used to generate postcode maps of Poland (in .shp and .geojson formats), which were then overlaid on Google Maps for visualisation purposes.
+The resulting database was used to generate postcode maps of Poland (in .shp and .geojson formats), which were then overlaid on Leaflet JS maps for visualisation purposes.

 .. toctree::
    :maxdepth: 4